AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 - Add ~50 uL of glass beads (0.5mm) into sample tubes (enough to cover the bottom of the tube)

-- Beat beat tubes at high speed for 2 minutes.
+- Bead beat tubes at high speed for 2 minutes.

 - Spin down in mini centrifuge for 1 minute